 Usually, a lease will have a fixed term.
 This depends on the landlord, but it’s often 6 months to a year long.
-However, you may want to spend even more time at your new apartment.
-Make sure you clarify how long you can stay, and what the terms of renewing the lease are.
+However, you may want to spend even more time in your new apartment.
+Make sure you clarify how long you can stay and what the terms of renewing the lease are.

 3. How Much Is the Deposit?
 Is It Refundable?

 When you rent an apartment, you’ll most likely have to pay a security deposit.
 This is the money that your landlord or a third-party agency holds onto in case you break your lease or you cause significant damage to the apartment.